What is options trading - and how are they traded?

 5. Predict the options strike price

-6. Choose a timeframe
+6. Choose an options timeframe

 The longer the time until the option expires, the more time there is for the underlying asset price to move in a direction favourable to you (as the option holder) – bear in mind that the opposite scenario is also possible.
 As a result, the option is priced higher by the seller.